dianacpg/react-redux-ts_activities_recorder/README.md

 ## Description

-The Activities Recorder is an app that enables user to register its activities in real time by using a stopwatch uppon starting the activity, stopping when finishing it.
-All activity records are displayed in a calendar.
+The Activities Recorder app lets you easily track your activities in real time using a stopwatch.
+It also has a calendar that shows all your recorded activities by day, along with their start and end times.
+You can edit or delete recorded activities whenever you need to.

 **Key Features:**